awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClient.md

 ### `copyProduct(input:completion:)`

 Copies the specified source product to the specified target product or a new product.
 You can copy a product to the same account or another account.
 You can copy a product to the same region or another region.
 This operation is performed asynchronously.
-To track the progress of the operation, use DescribeCopyProductStatus.
+To track the progress of the operation, use \[DescribeCopyProductStatus\].

 ``` swift
 public func copyProduct(input: CopyProductInput, completion: @escaping (ClientRuntime.SdkResult<CopyProductOutputResponse, CopyProductOutputError>) -> Void)